Police: Man drove stolen car to court for stolen car charge

-HARTFORD, Conn.
-(WTNH) — A Hartford man is facing additional charges after police say he drove a stolen vehicle to his court date.
+HARTFORD (WTNH) — - A Hartford man is facing additional charges after police say he drove a stolen vehicle to his court date.

 According to Hartford police, on Wednesday, authorities responded to a parked vehicle and recognized it as stolen out of Newington on Feb.
 28.